Chronic Obstructive Pulmonary Disease (COPD)

-The term COPD is applied to a variety of lung diseases that are characterized by impairment in the ability to blow air out of the lungs (as measured by lung function or pulmonary function testing.
-The major individual diseases included in this group are chronic bronchitis,emphysema and sometimes asthma with permanent damage.
+The term COPD is applied to a group of lung diseases that involve problems with the ability to blow air out of the lungs (as measured by lung function or pulmonary function testing).
+The major individual diseases included in this group are chronic bronchitis, emphysema and sometimes asthma with permanent damage.
 COPD is a major cause of serious illness in the U.S., and more than 15 million Americans are affected.
-Cigarette smoking accounts for 80-90% of the risk of developing COPD, although a very small number of patients have a genetic form of emphysema called alpha 1-antitrypsin deficiency.
+Cigarette smoking accounts for 80-90% of the risk of developing COPD, although other exposures or genetic diseases (alpha 1-antitrypsin deficiency) can also cause COPD.
 Because not everyone who smokes develops COPD, other less well-defined genetic and environmental factors probably also determine a person’s likelihood of developing COPD with smoking.

 What is chronic bronchitis?

-Emphysema is the damage of the lung tissue – in particular, the loss of alveoli or air sacs, that are essential for gas exchange.
+Emphysema is the damage of the lung tissue – in particular, the air sacs that are essential for getting oxygen into the body and carbon dioxide out of the body.
+Emphysema is diagnosed by taking pictures of the chest using X-ray or CAT scan.
 Almost all patients have both chronic bronchitis and emphysema with their COPD but some have just chronic bronchitis and some have just emphysema.